- Home

 Waste clearance

 Some wastes aren’t accepted at Snohomish County transfer stations or other disposal sites without pre-approval from the Snohomish County Health Department.
 The Snohomish County Health Department provides a determination for some wastes generated from a site or business for final disposal, per Health Department Code 2.15.220 and WAC 173-303-070.
-Email to see if your situation would require you to submit a Waste Determination Form.
+Email the Health Department to see if your situation would require you to submit a Waste Screening Determination Form.
 This process will determine if the waste is hazardous, solid waste, regulated, or non-regulated so you can properly dispose in Snohomish County.

 Solid waste permit modifications